jdumont01/GaltonBoard/README.md

 Python 3.9.1 and PyQT5 were used to develop the simulation.
 ## Getting Stared with the Galton Board simulator
 ### Installing the Files
+The following files will need to be installed
+- BallState.py
+- BoardState.py
+- GaltonBoardBall.py
+- GaltonBoardResultTracking.py
+- MplCanvas.py
+- statisticsView.py
+- ./images
+- ./images/filled_circle1600.png
 ### Installing Extra Modules
 The following modules will need to be installed (via pip or similar):
-PyQT
+- PyQT
-matplotlib
+- matplotlib
-matplotlib.backends.backend_qt5agg for MplCanvas
+- matplotlib.backends.backend_qt5agg for MplCanvas
 ### Running the Simulator
 Type the following command to start the simulator (assuming the current working directory is the folder where the py files are installed): python GaltonBoard.py